 Fabric flowers make beautiful embellishments for many items.
 They can be quick to make and use up fabric that you have left over from other crafts.
 Also, of course, you can make them to match other items you have already made.

 I have been searching the internet for simple but effective fabric flowers to make.
-Here I am introducing you to these top 5 tutorials and how I got on following them to produce my own flowers.
+Here I am introducing you to these top tutorials and how I got on following them to produce my own flowers.
+I have also included my own flower tutorials so that you can find those easily too.

 This page contains affiliate links meaning I earn a commission if you use those links at no cost to you.
 I only recommend brands I use and trust.